nicolamelluso/science-novelty/README.md

 ## Overview

-This repository is dedicated to the assessement of novelty and its impact of scientific publications, employing Python scripts and Jupyter notebooks.
+This repository is dedicated to the computation of text-based metrics of novelty and its impact from scientific publications.
 It is designed with a dual purpose:

 - **Reproduce Results**:
   - Replicate the findings of the original paper, which analyzes data from OpenAlex, encompassing a comprehensive collection of papers from 1666 to 2023.
 The data can be accessed here: [https://doi.org/10.5281/zenodo.8283352](https://doi.org/10.5281/zenodo.8283352).